OjeWilliams/Customer-Segmentation/README.md

 The data was obtained from [Kaggle](https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python) and it includes features such as Customer ID, Age, Gender, Annual Income and Spending Score (which was assigned based on the internal metrics of the company.

-The full break down of everything that was explored can be found [here](https://github.com/OjeWilliams/Customer-Segmentation/blob/main/code/Customer%20Segmentation.ipynb) in the notebook.
+The full break down of everything that was explored can be found [here](https://github.com/OjeWilliams/Customer-Segmentation/blob/main/code/Customer%20Segmentation.ipynb) in the Jupyter notebook.

  ## Setting up the Project